Darren Ford: Early life and education

 Darren Scott Ford was born on October 1, 1985, in Vineland, New Jersey.
 Because his father was absent from the home, his mother, Carla, was his primary caregiver during his childhood.
 Ford played for the South Vineland Little League organization during his youth, helping them reach the Junior League World Series in 2000 and the Senior League World Series in 2002.
 He attended Vineland High School, where he was a "standout baseball and football player" and one of the best high school athletes in the state of New Jersey, according to The Press of Atlantic City.

 As a senior at Vineland High, he batted .326 with 31 runs scored and 38 stolen bases in 39 attempts, helping Vineland reach the South Jersey Group IV final before losing to Toms River East High School.
 Playing running back on the football team, he rushed for 11 touchdowns and 827 yards, also returning two kickoffs for touchdowns and catching three touchdown passes.
 On the indoor track and field team, he won the Group IV 55-meter dash.
 Ford chose to pursue a baseball career, signing with the Milwaukee Brewers, who selected him in the 18th round (526th overall) of the 2004 Major League Baseball Draft.

 Professional career

-Milwaukee Brewers organization (2005–2008)
+Milwaukee Brewers (2005–2008)

 A draft-and-follow pick, Ford played one season of baseball at Chipola College before beginning his professional career in 2005 with the Rookie-level Helena Brewers.
-In 61 games that year, he hit .271 with one home run and 24 runs batted in (RBIs).
+In 61 games that year, he hit .271 with one home run and 24 runs batted in (RBI).
 He and Dexter Fowler tied for ninth in the Pioneer League with 18 stolen bases.
-In 2006, Ford played in 125 games for the Class A-level West Virginia Power, hitting .283 with seven home runs, 54 RBIs and 69 stolen bases.
+In 2006, Ford played in 125 games for the Single–A West Virginia Power, hitting .283 with seven home runs, 54 RBI and 69 stolen bases.
 He ranked second in the South Atlantic League in stolen bases, behind only Eric Young Jr., who stole 87.

-Ford split the 2007 season between West Virginia and the Class A-Advanced Brevard County Manatees, hitting a combined .278 with nine home runs, 60 RBIs, and 67 stolen bases.
+Ford split the 2007 season between West Virginia and the High–A Brevard County Manatees, hitting a combined .278 with nine home runs, 60 RBIs, and 67 stolen bases.
 He began the 2008 season with the Manatees.
-On July 20, 2008, he was traded to the San Francisco Giants with minor leaguer Steve Hammond in exchange for Ray Durham.